gokturkYandim98/StackOverflowSuggestBot/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------

-or the output can be "We couldn't find any matches"  as our model can not find matches time to time.
-But these kind of outputs (regarding finding a match and not) would indicate that code is working and can be useful for you.
+or the output can be "We couldn't find any matches"  as our model can not find matches from time to time.
+But these kinds of outputs (regarding finding a match and not) would indicate that code is working and can be useful for you.